 When you begin to plan your escape, the place to start is Cultural Council of Palm Beach County.
-It’s the best source for information about the arts, cultural organizations, and things to do in The Palm Beaches, Florida’s Cultural Capital®.
+It's the best source for information about the arts, cultural organizations, and things to do in Palm Beach Florida, the Cultural Capital® of the state.

 Located in Downtown Lake Worth, the Council is also a Visitor’s Center, featuring a gallery for artists who work or live in Palm Beach County, so visiting in person is a great option, too.

 Visit The Cultural Council of Palm Beach County's website to start planning your trip to visit The Palm Beaches.